batman004/Gesture-Based-Video-Chat/README.md

 ## How to Run the Demo ##
 To test the video chat app, start a [simple web server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) with a secure connection _(https)_.

+### Obtain an App ID
+To build and run the sample application, get an App ID:

+Create a developer account at agora.io.

+Once you finish the signup process, you will be redirected to the Dashboard.

+Navigate in the Dashboard tree on the left to Projects > Project List.

+Save the App ID from the Dashboard for later use.

+Generate a temp Access Token (valid for 24 hours) from dashboard page with given channel name, save for later use.

+### Next Steps
+1. open homepage.html and click on "Try Now".This will redirect you to the video call interface

+2. Once you have the App ID and token, enter a channel name, userID and join the channel

-since the AI component functions using tensorflow.js, it runs in the browser itself and required no additional setup.
+3. since the AI component functions using tensorflow.js, it runs in the browser itself and required no additional setup.

-All browsers have the `localhost` url Whitelisted as secure, so you can use that to test.
+4. All browsers have the `localhost` url Whitelisted as secure, so you can use that to test.

-Once the server is ready we can run our test.
+5. Once the server is ready we can run our test.

 >NOTE: use two (or more) browser tabs to simulate a local host and a single/multiple remote host(s).